ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/README.md

 | **8080** | HTTP (alternate) | Alternative web traffic port often used by proxy servers |

 💡 Knowing these ports not only helps in interviews but also when analyzing traffic, troubleshooting connectivity, or identifying potential attacks during a network scan.

+## Firewall

+At home, your **router** usually handles multiple services — it acts as your **NAT**, **DHCP**, and **DNS** provider all at once.
+But in a company environment, a **dedicated firewall** is often set up to take over these responsibilities and apply stricter control.
+It becomes the central point for managing and securing all incoming and outgoing network traffic.

+A **firewall** controls the flow of network traffic based on predefined rules.
+It decides which connections are **allowed**, **blocked**, or **monitored**, protecting your network from unauthorized or malicious access.

+In simple terms:
+> A firewall adds **policies** to all network connections — deciding what gets in and what stays out.

+Much like an **IPS (Intrusion Prevention System)**, it can:
+- Block suspicious or unauthorized traffic
+- Allow only specific ports (like 80 and 443 for web browsing)
+- Deny inbound requests while allowing outbound ones
+- Log all traffic attempts for later analysis

+Firewalls can exist as:
+- **Hardware devices** (built into routers or dedicated network appliances)
+- **Software firewalls** (running on your operating system)
+- **Cloud-based firewalls** (used in enterprise and modern infrastructures)

 ## OSI Model